-Cherished was the first term ascribed to registration marks when such marks were regarded as having sentimental value in the UK.
-For example, perhaps the personalised plate had been in the family for some time.
-So, cherished number plates were the first kind of personal or private number plates.
+The term 'cherished' can be ascribed to UK number plates when such marks are regarded as having sentimental value - for example, perhaps the personalised plate had been in the family for some time, or carries an extensive history with it.

-A particularly good example of cherished personalised number plates is provided by Earl Russell, who queued outside the London office, UK, in 1903 to acquire the plate, A 1 for his Napier.
-Apparently, the Earl sat up all night to be the first in the queue and he successfully beat his nearest rival by five seconds.
-The 'Car Illustrated' magazine issued on the 23rd December 1903 mentioned that a Mr Oliver of Edgeware handed the certificate to Earl Russell.
-Later in the mark's history A 1 was acquired by the chairman of London county council until, in 1907, Mr. George Pettyt purchased the car together with the cherished number plates.
+Later in the mark's history it was acquired by the chairman of London county council; then in 1907, Mr. George Pettyt purchased the car together with the cherished plate.
 A 1 was then subsequently transferred onto all Mr Pettyt's new vehicles in turn.
-When Mr Pettyt died in 1950, the plate was on a Sunbeam Talbot, which was left to Mr T. Laker in the will.
-However, there was the stipulation that Mr Laker should retain the cherished number plate until his death and, despite many offers, this was adhered to.
-In 1970 upon Mr. Laker's death, Dunlop Holidays Ltd. purchased the mark and donated £2,500 to the guide dogs for the blind service as Mr Laker had stated it was his wish for the money from the sale of A 1 was to be donated to a dog's charity.
+When Mr Pettyt died in 1950, the plate was on a Sunbeam Talbot, which was left to a Mr. Laker in the will.
+However, there was the stipulation that Mr. Laker should retain the cherished number plate until his death and, despite many offers, this was adhered to.
+In 1970 upon Mr. Laker's death, Dunlop purchased the mark and donated £2,500 to the Guide Dogs for the Blind Service as Mr. Laker had stated it was his wish for the money from the sale of A 1 to be donated to a dog's charity.

-It may be of interest to know that of the previously unissued cherished nmber plate 1 A sold at the first classic DVLA auction in 1989 for £160,000 on the hammer!
+Quite the history!
+What figure the plates changed hands for this time is not clear, but 1 A initially sold at the very first classic DVLA auction back in 1989 for £160,000 on the hammer!

 Another interesting example came from a customer of ours, Philip Walton of Newcastle-upon-Tyne who provided us with lots of interesting information about his late fathers car.
 Mr. Walton sent us photographs and magazine articles about his father's career as a well-known rally driver in the 1950's and early '60's.
 He entered the Monte Carlo rally about twelve times in addition to other events such as the RAC rally and Dutch July rally.
 His cherished number plate, GTY 7, seemed to bring him a lot of luck so he decided to keep it.

-A Cherished Plate is used by some in the same way as collectors of antiques or paintings.
-For example, a collector has the cherished number plates: 28 EVA, 8 DEW, KW 26, 29 KW and WNW 999.
+A cherished plate is often viewed more like an antique, and can become very sought after by particular collectors or investors.
+For example, one particular collector has a portfolio of cherished number plates including : 28 EVA, 8 DEW, KW 26, 29 KW and WNW 999.

-When National Numbers Ltd first started in the business in the early 1980s, we used to buy and sell vintage British motorcycles.
-If, as often happened, the bikes were exported we used to 'rescue' the cherished number plates.
+When National Numbers first started trading in the early 1980s, the company used to buy and sell vintage British motorcycles.
+If, as often happened, the bikes were exported National Numbers would "rescue" the cherished number plates.
 The following are some details of some of the old vehicles which have passed through our hands, all with very early plates: